West Overton, Pennsylvania: History

-West Overton Village was established in 1800 by German Mennonites from Bucks County, who were led by Henry Overholt.
+West Overton was established in 1800 by German Mennonites from Bucks County, who were led by Henry Overholt.
 Initially, they operated as self-sufficient farmers, but in 1803, Henry's son, Abraham Overholt, established a distillery.
 The distillery quickly expanded, as Overholt's whiskey became popular locally and regionally.
-This was the origin of Old Overholt Whiskey, one of the country's oldest continuously produced whiskey brands, known for its rye whiskey.
+This was the origin of Old Overholt whiskey, one of the country's oldest continuously produced whiskey brands, known for its rye whiskey.
 As the distillery flourished, he began expanding his industrial interests.
-By the 1830s, he constructed a gristmill, a flour mill, and additional whiskey stills, making West Overton a thriving industrial hub in the early 19th century.
+By the 1830s, he constructed a gristmill and additional whiskey stills, making West Overton a thriving industrial hub in the early 19th century.
 Production at the distillery ceased during the Prohibition era in the 1920s, when the production and sale of alcohol were banned nationwide.

 When prohibition laws were repealed in 1933 during the Great Depression, federal farm subsidies were introduced, benefiting crops like corn but initially excluding rye.
 As a result, bourbon, which relies heavily on corn, became more economically viable to produce than rye whiskey.
 Consequently, rye whiskey never regained its former status locally.
 In 1927, the Overholt Company changed ownership, purchased by National Distillers, which was later acquired by American Brands and its subsidiary, James B. Beam Distilling Co., in 1987.
-Today, Old Overholt rye whiskey is produced by Beam Suntory in Kentucky.
+Today, Old Overholt rye whiskey is produced by Suntory Global Spirits in Kentucky.

 One of Overholt's grandsons, Henry Clay Frick, who was born at West Overton in 1849, would go on to become one of America's most influential industrialists.
 Frick started his career at West Overton and later expanded into the coal and coke industries, which were vital to steel production.
 Frick eventually partnered with Andrew Carnegie, playing a pivotal role in the development of the U.S. steel industry.